 Frances Perkins was born in 1880 in Massachusetts.
-She challenged gender norms of the day by attending college.
+During her childhood, she often spent summers visiting her grandmother at the Perkins Family Homestead in Newcastle, Maine.
+She always considered this her "true home," and lived there later in life.1 Perkins challenged gender norms of the day by attending college.
 In the late nineteenth century, it was unusual for women to receive advanced education as they were expected to become wives, mothers, and caretakers.
 At Mount Holyoke College, Perkins learned about the dangers of sweatshop work and child labor, which later influenced her career.

 After college, Perkins moved to Chicago to be a teacher.
 She also became active at the Hull House, a settlement house co-founded by Jane Addams.
 The Hull House was dedicated to helping poorer residents of the city by providing job training and free child care.